metosin/malli/README.md

 ## Value Generation

-Scehmas can be used to generate values:
+Schemas can be used to generate values:

 ```clj
 (require '[malli.generator :as mg])